-In my opinion, hPanel is a lot simpler for a beginner.
-Otherwise, if you are already familiar with cPanel, it can confuse here and there.
+In my opinion, hPanel is a lot simpler to use for beginners.
+Otherwise, if you are already familiar with cPanel, it can confuse you here and there.

-For example, if you have multiple domains under one hosting account, hPanel gives you a separate control panel interface for each of them.
-In contrast, cPanel allows you to manage all of them from the same interface.
+For example, if you have multiple domains under one hosting account, hPanel gives you separate sections for each of them.
+In contrast, cPanel allows you to manage all of them from the same place.
 This difference had caused me some confusion in the beginning.

-If you want cPanel, you can try Hosting24, which is a part of Hostinger.
-I came to know about it during a live chat session when I mentioned that I like cPanel over any other control panels.
+If you want cPanel, you can try Hosting24, which is also a part of Hostinger.
+I came to know about it during a live chat session with Hostinger Support where I mentioned that I prefer cPanel over any other control panels.

-In short, hPanel is a no-nonsense for any beginner, but expert users may prefer cPanel.
+In short, hPanel is intuitive for any beginner, but expert users may prefer cPanel.

-What’s the main thing that keeps Hostinger apart from others?
+What’s the main thing that keeps Hostinger apart from other traditional shared hosting providers?

 In my opinion, it’s their LiteSpeed servers.
 While the majority of hosts provide Apache or Nginx servers, Hostinger uses LiteSpeed, which is one of the reasons behind its performance.

 Also, Hostinger enables LiteSpeed Cache plugin on all WordPress installations by default.
-So, you don’t have to use any other caching plugin.
+So, there’s no need to use any other caching plugin.